killahdon/wakanda-studio/sass-precompilation.md

   <img src="img/mobile-scss-reload.png">

-**NOTE:** If a Ionic process was already running you must close and re-open your solution to reload the configuration.
+**Note:** If a Ionic process was already running you must close and re-open your solution to reload the configuration.